The beer and brewing industry in Canada faced various challenges and changes amid COVID-19 in 2020.

-The number of brewing facilities increased by 12.9% from 995 in 2018 to an all-time high of 1123 in 2019.
-Most of Canada’s breweries are small, local operations with 94% producing less than 15,000 hectolitres of beer.
-Nationally, the number of brewing facilities per 100,000 drinking age adults increased by 11.0% from 3.4 to 3.7 for the year.
-Provincially, New Brunswick led the way with 9.5 breweries per 100,000 drinking age adults, followed by PEI with 8.0 and Nova Scotia with 7.5, while Manitoba at 1.5 breweries per 100,000 drinking age adults had the lowest rate.
+The number of brewing facilities increased by 8.0%, from 1120 in 2019 to 1210 in 2020.
+Most of Canada’s breweries are small, local operations, with 94% producing less than 15,000 hectolitres of beer.
+Nationally, the number of brewing facilities per 100,000 drinking age adults increased by 8.1% from 3.7 to 4.0 for the year.
+The increase decelerated significantly from last year's increase of 11%.

 Beer continues to have a substantial impact on Canada’s economy.
 Conference Board of Canada figures show beer supports 149,000 Canadian jobs, with a labour income of $5.3 billion while contributing $13.6 billion to Canada’s GDP.
 This impact is due in large part to the domestic nature of Canada’s beer industry.
-In 2019, 85% of the beer consumed in Canada was brewed in Canada.
+In 2020, 85% of the beer consumed in Canada was brewed in Canada.

-There is a lot to explore in the 2020 Industry Trends update.
+There is a lot to explore in the 2021 Industry Trends update.
 We encourage you to browse through the national and provincial pages.
 Should you have any questions, contact us.

 Are you a Beer Canada member?
-If so, you have access to the full Industry Trends report.
-Contact us.
+If so, you have access to the full Industry Trends report; contact us.